wunderio/wundertools-dockerprototype/README.md

     $/> wundertools/tools/containerIP www

-*** Note that on some docker setups, the host has not routed container traffic to the docker subnet (bad host) and so a manual route may be necessary
+*** Note that on some docker setups, the host has not routed container traffic to the docker subnet (bad host) and so a manual route may be necessary.
+The OSX Beta client seems to have this issue, but no route seems avaialable.

 #### DNSDOCK